ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Fixed-term contract where you pay an initial fee and regular recurring payments for the duration of the lease.
 A lease includes additional costs for interest, fees, maintenance, and repairs.
 Ownership of the resource does not transfer to you.
 At the end of the contract, you generally have three options: return the asset to the owner, renew the lease, or purchase the asset.
 Leasing is a good options for using high-cost equipment for a short time.
 It also wroks well when purchasing is a long-term option but is not feasible right now.
 # Gap Analysis
 Technique used to identify variances between expected and actual results, enabling the project manager to make informed decisions and improve the project's outcome.
-# Urgency
-Metric that measures the time sensitivity of an issue and indicates how quickly it needs to be addressed.
-This metric is determined by the impact on the end-users and the expectations they have regarding the issue's resolution.
 # Cadence
 Sets the pace of activities in the project.
 An ideal cadence is carefully designed to ensure a steady work rate and limit burnout.
 The cadence is influenced by the size of the team and the frequency of meetings, but it should meet the needs of the project and the type of work that is being complete.
 # Organization Overview